-The Department of Education - Queensland delivers high-quality and accessible public education to Queensland school students through the State School system.
+Education Queensland delivers high-quality and accessible public education to around 70% of all Queensland school students through the State School system.
+The Department is responsible for 1,250 schools staffed by more than 36,000 teachers and attended by almost 480,000 students.
 Queensland State Education operates as a partnership between schools and their communities.
 All State Schools are co-educational.
-Information about the full range of Department of Education - Queensland services is available at the departmental website www.education.qld.gov.au
+Information about the full range of Education Queensland services is available at the departmental website www.education.qld.gov.au